Skip to content

 “I like what I’m seeing, but I’m not the only decision-maker.
 I need to get buy-in from my team."

-Individual stakeholders may not feel they have enough authority alone to get the deal done.
+Individual stakeholders may not feel they have enough authority to complete the deal.

 The average B2B buying group has grown from 6 to 12 stakeholders, making decisions more complex.